 9) Researcher’s Love for Wife Leads to MS Breakthrough

 Dr. Zamboni’s studies began when his beloved wife developed MS in 1995 at the age of 37.
 He undertook a massive in-depth review of the literature, and modern imaging techniques such as ultrasound and MRI.
 His findings led him to believe that Multiple Sclerosis is not an autoimmune issue, but a vascular disease, a radical departure from current thinking.
 He performed experimental surgery on his wife using a simple catheter / angioplasty / balloon operation, getting blood flowing normally again.
 Many of her MS symptoms disappeared.
 She had the surgery three years ago and has not had an attack since.
 In Italy where the doctor works, 65 patients have since had the MS surgery, and in the two years since the operation, 73 percent of subjects are symptom-free.
-(Good News Network)
+Get link to read more here.

 8) Child Mortality Down 27 percent Worldwide Since 1990